noob2uub/VulnHUB/hackerfest.md

 msf6 exploit(linux/http/webmin_backdoor) >
 ```

-I was running into issues with this, so after doing research I found out i need SSL enabled.
+I was running into issues with this, I looked at my NMAP scan again and noticed its running SSL.

 ```console
 msf6 exploit(linux/http/webmin_backdoor) > set ssl TRUE